tParton: Implementation of next-to-leading order evolution of transversity parton distribution functions: Methods

 According to Eq.
 (16) of \cite{Ellis:1996nn}, the definition of the Mellin convolution is

 Note that this definition of the convolution is manifestly symmetric under interchange of $y$ and $z$.
 In simple cases, Eq. (\ref{eq:newconv}) reduces to Eq. (\ref{eq:conv}).
-However, there is a plus function regularization prescription in Eqs. (\ref{eq:LO}) and (\ref{eq:NLO}) which must be taken into account.
-Combining our definitions of the plus function in Eq. (\ref{eq:plus}) and the new definition of convolution in Eq. (\ref{eq:conv}), we have
+However, there is a plus distribution regularization prescription in Eqs. (\ref{eq:LO}) and (\ref{eq:NLO}) which must be taken into account.
+Combining our definitions of the plus distribution in Eq. (\ref{eq:plus}) and the new definition of convolution in Eq. (\ref{eq:conv}), we have

 matching the prescription given in the QCDNUM documentation~\cite{qcdnum}.